klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 ```

-If you reboot EN-02, a bridge is connected automatically between the EN-02 and the SCN-L2-02 and data is anchored as shown in the figure below.
+If you reboot EN-02, a bridge will be connected automatically between the EN-02 and the SCN-L2-02 and data anchoring will start from the point where the connection is made as shown in the figure below.

+After adding the bridge between EN-02 and SCN-L2-02, you can now see the connection between the nodes are established as shown in below.

 ![](../images/sc-ha-before-register.png)

-## Step 2: Register and Subscribe to the Bridge Contract <a id="step-2-register-bridge-contract"></a>
+## Step 2: Registering and Subscribing to the Bridge Contract <a id="step-2-registering-and-subscribing-the-bridge-contract"></a>

 As shown in the figure above, only one bridge between EN-01 and SCN-L2-01 has been registered as a bridge contract.